cscart/docs/en/user_guide/look_and_feel/changing_attributes/alphabetical.rst

 How To: Display Wishlist Products in Alphabetical Order
 *******************************************************

-By default, CS-Cart displays wishlist products in the sane order they were added to the list.
+By default, CS-Cart displays wishlist products in the same order they were added to the list.
 But we have developed a free add-on that sorts wishlist products in alphabetical order.

 .. image:: img/wishlist_products_abc_04.png
     :align: center